matthewbdaly/laravel-azure-storage/README.md

 Microsoft Azure Blob Storage integration for Laravel's Storage API.

 This is a custom driver for [Laravel's File Storage API](https://laravel.com/docs/8.x/filesystem), which is itself built on top of [Flysystem](https://flysystem.thephpleague.com/v1/docs/).
-It uses Flysystem's own Azure blob storage adapter, and so can't easily add any more functionality than that has, and indeed adding that would be out of scope for the project.
+It uses Flysystem's own Azure blob storage adapter, and so can't easily add any more functionality than that has - indeed, adding that would be out of scope for the project.

 # Installation